ibm-cloud-docs/assistant-data/dialog-tips.md

 - **Dealing with multiple intents**: A user enters input that expresses a wish to complete two separate tasks. `I want to open a savings account and apply for a credit card.` How does the dialog recognize and address both of them?
 See the [Compound questions](https://sodoherty.ai/2017/02/06/compound-questions/){: external} entry from Simon O'Doherty's blog for strategies you can try.
 (Simon is a developer on the {{site.data.keyword.conversationshort}} team.)

 - **Dealing with ambiguous intents**: A user enters input that expresses a wish that is ambiguous enough that your assistant finds two or more nodes with intents that could potentially address it.
 How does the dialog know which dialog branch to follow?
-If you enable disambiguation, it can show users their options and ask the user to pick the right one.
+If you enable disambiguation, it can show users their options and ask the user to pick the correct one.
 See [Disambiguation](/docs/assistant-data?topic=assistant-data-dialog-runtime#dialog-runtime-disambiguation) for more details.

 - **Handling multiple entities in input**: If you want to evaluate only the value of the first detected instance of an entity type, you can use the syntax  `@entity == 'specific-value'` instead of the `@entity:(specific-value)` format.